andrewcooke/CRC.jl/README.md

   you know of one).

-* Only arrays of bytes are accepted as data (again, contact me if you want soemthing else as it's certainly possible to handle arbitrary sized sequences; previous versions did this, but it complicated the code for little practical gain so I removed it).
+* Only arrays of bytes are accepted as data (again, contact me if you want something else as it's certainly possible to handle arbitrary sized sequences; previous versions did this, but it complicated the code for little practical gain so I removed it).